Dinosaur size: Sauropodomorphs

 There were larger dinosaurs, but knowledge of them is based entirely on a small number of fragmentary fossils.
 Most of the largest herbivorous specimens on record were discovered in the 1970s or later, and include the massive titanosaur Argentinosaurus huinculensis, which is the largest dinosaur known from uncontroversial and relatively substantial evidence, estimated to have been 70-80 t and 36 m long.
 Some of the longest sauropods were those with exceptionally long, whip-like tails, such as the 29-30 m Diplodocus hallorum (formerly Seismosaurus) and the 39 m Supersaurus.

 In 2014, the fossilized remains of a previously unknown species of sauropod were discovered in Argentina.
 The titanosaur, named Patagotitan mayorum, was estimated to have been around 40 m long weighing around 77 t, larger than any other previously found sauropod.
 The specimens found were remarkably complete, significantly more so than previous titanosaurs.
 It has since been suggested that Patagotitan was not necessarily larger than Argentinosaurus and Puertasaurus.
 In 2019, Patagotitan was estimated to have been 31 m long and about 55 t.

-The largest of non-sauropod sauropodomorphs was the unnamed 16 m long 10 t unnamed Elliot giant.
+The largest of non-sauropod sauropodomorphs was the 16 m long 10 t unnamed Elliot giant.
 Another large sauropodomorph was Euskelosaurus.
 It reached 12.2 m in length and 2 MT in weight.
 Yunnanosaurus youngi also reached a length of 13 m.